Ethel-Ecc/ckan-wit-documentation/docs/source/usage/installation.rst

  >>> index_page()

-See more from the getting started page ...
+See more from the :ref:`Quickstart`page ...